-Tourist life kept humming, though, and you could still buy pants with elephant prints and plastic sunglasses of the side of the road.
-We quickly got the obligatory $5 hour long massages, ate Pad Thai and had a few Tiger beers.
+Tourist life kept humming, though, and you could still buy pants with elephant prints and plastic sunglasses on the side of the road.
+We quickly got the obligatory $5 hour long massages, ate Pad Thai, and had a few Tiger beers.
 The party scene that night seemed uninhibited by the recent occurrence.
 Australians letting loose, really.

 We were pointed towards the main gate, where a few other tourists stood, not in black.
 Apparently, the mourners were to be on a long line to eventually see their king, who was interred in one of the buildings inside.
-Unsure if we could have been admitted, but I was not about to stand on a stagnant line for hours when I could explore the rest of the palace on my own.
+I was unsure if we even could have been admitted, but I was not about to stand on a stagnant line for hours when I could explore the rest of the palace on my own.